 The rubric defines a level "3-Effectiveness" ranking for this Indicator with three (3) descriptors.
-They include using a variety of delivery modes to provide instruction and directions; giving student directions for transitions; and using spoken and written language that is clear, correct and appropriate.

-When the evaluator observes the teacher, she sees evidence of the teacher performing at a "3-Effectiveness" level in the majority of narrative definitions for the indicator.
+They include using a variety of delivery modes to provide instruction and directions; giving student directions for transitions; and using spoken and written language that is clear, correct and appropriate.- performing at a "3-Effectiveness" level in the majority of narrative definitions for the indicator.
 However,-the evaluator observes that the teacher is not always using language that is clear and correct and that conforms to standard English.
 Though a 3 might not be a "perfect fit" for the teacher, the evaluator should still award a 3 for the indicator if a 3 is the "best fit," especially if in the eyes of evaluator the overall objective of the Indicator is still met.
 To address the fact that the teacher is not consistently using correct and clear language, the evaluator would begin the "push-pin" process to develop the expectation level relating to the teacher's language skills.
 (If that approach does not work, then there is no reason that a PDP could not be written on that targeted area even if the indicator resides at a level 3.)